Cosmological singularity, conformal anomaly and symmetric polynomials: Conformal anomaly and backreaction

 The first term in the Master equation (\ref{21}) in this case vanishes.
 The symmetric polynomial $e_3$ then disappears from the Master equation so that it may take any value that is allowed.
 The Master equation reduces to equation $h(e_1, e_2)=0$ that is a quadratic algebraic equation for $e_2$ and it can be easily solved, \be e_2^\pm(e_1)=\frac{1}{8}(e_1-1)\left(5e_1-3\pm 3\sqrt{(e_1-3)(e_1-\frac{1}{3})}\right)\, . \lb{22} \ee First of all we notice that there is an isolated solution \be e_1=1\, , \ \ e_2=0\, . \lb{23} \ee This is precisely the classical Kasner solution.
 It comes out here because for $A=C$ the Riemann tensor disappears in the conformal anomaly that now contains only Ricci tensor.
 So that the solutions when the Ricci tensor vanishes are also solutions of equation (\ref{17}) with the conformal anomaly.
 This is the case for the Kasner solution.
 This solution is isolated from any other possible solution.
 This is easily seen from the fact that the point $(e_1=1, e_2=0)$ lies outside of the continuous curves defined by (\ref{22}).

 The solution (\ref{22}) has two branches depending on the sign.
 The expression under the square root is non-negative for two intervals: $e_1\geq 3$ and $e_1\leq \frac{1}{3}$.
 For $e_1=0$ in the positive sign branch $e^-_2=0$.
 This is the only point when $e_2$ vanishes.
-These values ($e_1=e_2=0$) in terms of parameters $(a,b, c)$ has the only solution $(0,0,0)$.
-It is the spacetime without a singularity.
+These values ($e_1=e_2=0$) imply that the parameters $(a,b, c)$ may take only the value $(0,0,0)$.
+This is a spacetime without any singularity.

 For all other admissible values of $e_1$ within the two allowed intervals, $e_2^\pm$ remains positive for both branches.
 In the interval $e_1 \le \tfrac{1}{3}$, the negative branch lies above the positive one, $e_2^- > e_2^+$.
 Conversely, in the second interval, $e_1 \ge 3$, the ordering is reversed, with the positive branch lying above the negative one, $e_2^+ > e_2^-$.